 3.5 EcoBoost Reliability Through the Years

 This particular engine is very powerful for a gas-powered V6, especially when it comes to the turbo models.
-The 3.5-liter has comparable power to a V8 engine for those particular types (which I talked about in my 2015 EcoBoost Mustang review – which had the 2.4L version of this motor), but even the original 3.5 non-turbo is a powerhouse compared to other similar engines.
+The 3.5-liter has comparable power to a V8 engine for those particular types, but even the original 3.5 non-turbo is a powerhouse compared to other similar engines.

 This particular engine was unveiled in 2007.
 It was an effort to produce a better, more effective, and powerful engine and has (after a few modifications over the years) become known for being extremely reliable.
 With proper maintenance, it can deliver hundreds of thousands of miles without needing major repairs.

 However, it’s been plagued with minor problems through the years.
 One of the most common issues is that the oil tends to break down at a faster rate compared to other engines.
 The is due to the stress inflicted by the turbos.

 Those who may not be familiar with previous years of the F-150 engine were not having consistent reliability and were plagued with many issues.
 Once the EcoBoost came into play, the overall reliability improved.
 However, there were still issues needing to be worked out, which would eventually happen over time, especially after the remodel in 2017.

 The 2011, 2013, and 2015-year models tended to be the most unreliable and have more problems.
 In the 2011 model, there were nine individual issues cited related to the engine.
 Some of those problems included stalling and loss of power.
 These issues required some updates and calibration of the PCM to rectify those problems.